 For the Sweet Potato Gnocchi

-- 250 g plain flour (all purpose), plus extra for dusting
+- 2 cups (250g) all-purpose flour (plain flour) plus extra for dusting

 For the Creamy Spinach Sauce

 - 1 tablespoon oil

 - ½ onion chopped

 - 1 tablespoon plain yogurt or sour cream or soya cream